 Every transmission shop in Chicago calls itself the best.
 Most reviews say something vague about "great service" and "fair prices."
-Neither tells you anything useful when you're deciding where to trust a $2,000-plus repair.
-Here are six objective criteria that separate great transmission shops from ones that will cost you more in the long run β and how any shop (including us) should measure against them.
+Neither tells you anything useful when you're deciding where to trust a major repair.
+Here are six objective criteria that separate great transmission shops from ones that will cost you more in the long run - and how any shop (including us) should measure against them.

 1. Transmission-Only or Transmission-First Focus

-General auto repair shops do everything β oil changes, brakes, A/C, transmission.
+General auto repair shops do everything - oil changes, brakes, /C, transmission.
 Transmission specialist shops do one thing deeply.
 The difference matters because transmission diagnostics require pattern recognition built from hundreds of cases, not just a service manual.

-Ask any shop you're evaluating: what percentage of your work is transmission-specific?
-If the answer is less than 70%, you're at a general shop that does some transmission work β not a transmission specialist.
+sk any shop you're evaluating: what percentage of your work is transmission-specific?
+If the answer is less than 70%, you're at a general shop that does some transmission work - not a transmission specialist.

 2. Written Quote Before Work Begins